tomash/ruby-epub-tools/README.md

 `mobi.rb` is an experiment to make a similar renamer for mobi files.
 Should not be needed.

 `rezip` is for rezipping epubs from one of polish epub providers.
 They tend to zip the files in a way that makes them incompatible with Archive::Zip used by `epub-parser` that's in turn used by `renamer.rb`.
 I'll look later if I can make Archive::Zip work with those zip files, but for now this simple script works.
+No longer needed since `renamer` now has a monkeypatch to make it work with the zip files created by aforementioned providers.